Indications for use

 - Patients reporting a loss of fullness, increased hunger, and/or weight gain should be examined by radiograph, as this may be a sign of balloon deflation.
 Additionally, any increase in nausea, vomiting and/or cramping after initial symptoms have subsided may indicate a deflated balloon.
 Patients should be evaluated by radiograph and endoscopic visualization might be required if the state of inflation cannot be determined radiographically.
 In the event of balloon deflation, the balloon should be removed as soon as possible.

 - Each patient should be monitored closely during the entire device therapy period in order to detect the development of possible complications.
 Patients should be instructed regarding symptoms of deflation, gastrointestinal obstruction, ulceration, esophageal injury or perforation, gastric perforation, and other possible complications that could occur, and should be advised to contact their physician if these symptoms worsen over time or persist for more than 24 hours.

 - Do not place more than 3 balloons in one patient across the 6-month therapy cycle.

 - Do not place more than one device simultaneously.
 There should be no less than 14 days between balloon placements.
 Risk of intolerance due to too much initial volume may occur.

 - Endoscopic retrieval might be required in the event that a capsule is swallowed, but not completely inflated.
-A foreign body retriever should be immediately available in the endoscopic suite.
+A foreign body retriever should be immediately available in the endoscopy suite.

 - Patients must not use gastric irritant medications including but not limited to NSAIDs or Aspirin during use.
-This can lead to an increase in ulcerations and gastric bleeding events while balloons are in residence.
+This can lead to an increase in ulcerations, gastric bleeding events, and gastric perforations which could lead to death.

 - Do not place balloons if the patient expects to permanently reside at an elevation greater than 4000 ft. from balloon placement elevation or lower than 2500 ft. from the balloon placement elevation.
 The risk of balloon deflation increases with significant change in elevation during balloon use.